318097/fireboard/packages/app/README.md

 - [x] Forgot Password
 - [ ] Fix styling in extension modes
 - [ ] Refactor About page
+- [ ] Keyboard shortcut to open popup

 - [ ] Uglify the app (source code should not be downloadable)
 - [ ] Animations